avollmerhaus/Anlasser/README.md

 ### Guest shutdown
 Guests are expected to shut down immediately upon receipt of an ACPI shutdown signal from Bhyve.
-By default, `anlasseragent` waits 300 seconds for a VM to shut down gracefully.
+By default, `anlasser-agent` waits 300 seconds for a VM to shut down gracefully.
 If it doesn't, the Bhyve process gets killed.

 ### Re-installing guest OSes